Fire ant treatment update for organic properties

 We confirmed that the fire ant treatment product used on properties certified as organic under Australian standards in targeted fire ant areas may be unsuitable.
 Two ingredients in the product—soybean oil and corn grit—have been sourced from genetically modified (GM) soybean and corn.
 These ingredients are not live and viable, so they are not genetically modified organisms and do not require approval from the Office of the Gene Technology Regulator (OGTR) to be used in the treatment product.
 Visit the OGTR's website for more information.

-The National Standard for Organic and Bio-Dynamic Produce (the National Standard for export) prohibits GM material, as do many private domestic organic standards.
+The National Standard for Organic and Bio-Dynamic Produce (the National Standard for Export) prohibits GM material, as do many private domestic organic standards.
 The active ingredient, S-methoprene, may be used on properties certified as organic under the National Standard for export, subject to conditions imposed by the Commonwealth Department of Agriculture, Fisheries and Forestry (DAFF).

 We are working with organic peak bodies, relevant authorities, and organic operators to assess and minimise any impact on certification.
 We also ask operators certified under private domestic organic standards to seek guidance from their certifying body, which is best placed to advise on domestic certification matters.